Dealing with grief when something bad happens in the world

 When something bad happens in the world, like natural disasters, war or terrorism, it might become all you see in the news and social media.
 How you react is unique to you: it’s normal if you feel really upset, and it’s equally as normal if it doesn’t affect you at all.
 If you or someone you know is feeling sad about what’s happened, here’s what you can do to help.

 Even though what happened doesn’t impact you directly, it’s okay to feel for someone else’s loss.
+You might feel:

 What can I do about it?

-Accept that it’s real grief you’re feeling You’re not being silly, all grief is valid.
+You’re not being silly, all grief is valid.
 Take 10-15 minutes in a private space to feel your grief.
 You can give yourself this time to express any feelings you’ve stored up.
 You can cry, draw, pray, meditate, write, or simply sit and think.

 Doing this daily for as long as you’re feeling down can help you to move forward, as you’ll eventually become less and less focused on what has happened as you process it.
 It doesn’t mean that you’ve forgotten what happened or the people lost, it just means that you don’t feel as overwhelmingly sad as you did before.

-Talk to someone you trust If you’re upset, chances are your friends are, too.
+If you’re upset, chances are your friends are, too.
 Ask how they’re doing, and talk it over with them.
-Talking to a friend or family member that you trust will also give you the opportunity to talk through what’s happened.
 Getting another perspective or just getting your thoughts out can help you process what’s happened.

-Take a break and filter your news and social media Sometimes seeing the never-ending stream of tributes or bad news coverage can be overwhelming.
+Sometimes seeing the never-ending stream of bad news coverage can be overwhelming.
+Especially if you’re seeing the same disturbing or distressing images over and over again.
 It’s okay to temporarily switch off to give yourself a break.
 It doesn’t mean that you don’t care, and can help you refocus and figure out what you can do to help.

 If you feel up for it, you can also look critically at how the news is reporting about what happened, and whether this is making you feel worse.
 Try and look for sources that aren’t sensationalised, and follow accounts that aren’t full of dramatised images and stories.
+Learn more here about how to channel your anger when you’re frustrated by the government and media.

-Write it down Putting your thoughts on paper can help you clarify how you’re feeling and make it easier to process.
+Putting your thoughts on paper can help you clarify how you’re feeling and make it easier to process.
 You can also track how you’re feeling over time and record any strategies that helped you to feel better, so that you remember them for the next time you’re feeling down.

-Do something to help, like volunteer or donate Helping a situation get better can be really great for your mental health.
+Helping a situation get better can be really great for your mental health, and can help prevent compassion fatigue.
 Feeling active can give you back your sense of control, and help you process the difficult emotions surrounding grief.

 You can research ways that you could donate or volunteer to a relevant cause.
 For example, if a natural disaster has happened, you could donate time or resources to help survivors rebuild their lives.
 If someone has died as a result of discrimination, you could volunteer for a local support group.
 If you can’t donate or volunteer, you could share how people can offer their support on your social media, to spread awareness.